 This article may contain links from our affiliate partners.
 Please read how we make money!

-We’ve got an epic list of the best range hoods for gas stoves for you to pick from.
+We’ve got an epic list of the best range hoods for gas stoves for you to pick your new range hood from.

 Here are the 3 main criteria we used to pick the best hood vent for a gas stove: